Skip to main content

 How to become a TSC member

-Any maintainer can become a TSC member.
-To become a TSC member, you need to become a maintainer of one of the projects in the ByConity Initiative.
+To become a TSC member, you need to become a maintainer of one of the projects in the ByConity Initiative first, and once you are voted as TSC member, you will be invited as a TSC member.

-You can become a maintainer by doing at least one of the following within the ByConity organization:
+You can become a maintainer by doing the following steps within the ByConity organization:

 • Be invited by other maintainers to join them as a maintainer.